-Heath is also widely hailed as a visionary; he’s credited with creating the market’s first burglary policy and the first earthquake and hurricane insurance.
+Heath was a prominent Lloyd’s underwriter and is recognised as being the innovator of non-marine insurance.
+He is also widely hailed as a visionary; he’s credited with creating the market’s first burglary policy and the first earthquake and hurricane insurance.
 He even insured against Zeppelin attacks during the First World War.

 Many of Heath’s ground-breaking approaches to insurance and risk are still in practice at Lloyd’s today.

 Heath was born into a naval family in 1859.
 At the age of 18, Heath started at Lloyd’s on £100 a year, and by 21 he had become an underwriting member.

 Over the course of his six-decade career, Heath built a powerful business empire and became famous for pioneering new ways of working.
 In addition to his work with Lloyd’s, he founded his own brokerage, CE Heath in 1877 and his own insurance company, the Excess Insurance Company.
 CE Heath was the precursor to Heath Lambert, a brokerage that still exists today.

 Heath died in 1939; his memorial service was attended by almost every major financial figure in London.
 Letters of condolence poured in from the US and every corner of the world.
 The Economist called him “the first man to see the potentialities of insurance in the modern world”.

 Cuthbert Heath’s innovations

 At the time Cuthbert Heath was underwriting at Lloyd’s, the London market wrote exclusively for marine and fire risks.
 It didn’t take long for Heath to change that.